ArminJo/Ultimate-Battery-Tester/README.md

 The internal resistance is an idicator of the health of the battery.
 E.g. if a NiMH battery has an ESR of **1 &ohm;**, it delivers **only 1 volt at a current of 200 mA**, which may be to low for the circuit to work properly.
 ESR values for NiMH can go down to excellent 0.05 &ohm;.

-Arduino plot for a good battery with 120 m&ohm;ESR.
+Arduino plot for a good battery with 120 m&ohm; ESR.
 ![870mAh_120mOhm](pictures/870mAh_120mOhm.png)

 ## Compile with the Arduino IDE